threeport/threeport/cmd/aws-controller/README.md

 Manage AWS resources as workload dependencies.

-Here you will find the main package for the threeport aws controller.
+Here you will find the main package for the Threeport aws controller.
 It is responsible for reconciling AwsEksKubernetesRuntime Instances and Definitions.
 It interfaces with the AWS API in order to manage EKS clusters accordingly.

-In future, it will also be responsible for managing other managed services such as S3 and RDS to serve workloads.
+It is also responsible for managing RDS and S3 as workload dependencies.

+The AWS controller currently uses [aws-builder](https://github.com/nukleros/aws-builder) as a library for managing these resources.
+The aws-builder library uses the AWS Golang SDK v2 rather than an intermediary tool such as Terraform or Crossplane.